-Priority will be given to completed applications received by March 1st, 2022.
+Priority review of completed applications will be given to those who applied prior to March 1st, 2024.
 Applications submitted after the priority deadline will be considered in the order they are received, and on a case by case basis.

 Applicants should meet the following criteria for eligibility:

 intellectualand developmental disability as defined by the American Association on Intellectual and Developmental Disabilities.